Irrational-Encoding-Wizardry/guide.encode.moe/CONTRIBUTING.md

 Unordered list lines should be indented **once**, while ordered lists are indented **twice**.
-The text of an unordered item should have one space after the `-` while the text of an ordered item should have two spaces after the `#.`
+The text of an unordered item should have one space after the `-`, while the text of an ordered item should start four columns after the number.

 ```md
 - This is an unordered list